OpenMDAO/OpenMDAO/openmdao/docs/features/recording/saving_data.rst

 Specifying a Case Prefix
 ------------------------

 It is possible to record data from multiple executions by specifying a prefix that will be used to differentiate the cases.
-This prefix can be specified when calling `run_model` or `run_driver` and will be prepended to the case ID in the recorded case data:
+This prefix can be specified when calling :code:`run_model` or :code:`run_driver` and will be prepended to the case ID in the recorded case data:

 .. embed-code::
     openmdao.recorders.tests.test_sqlite_recorder.TestFeatureSqliteRecorder.test_feature_record_with_prefix